maiddaisuki/gnu-libs-with-msvc/packages/README.md

 Native Windows build is not supported.
 Native POSIX shell is required.

+### Automake

+Native Windows build is not supported.
+Native POSIX shell is required.

 ### Bison

 Building `bison-3.8.2` fails.
 Older versions may work.